appwrite/appwrite/docs/references/storage/get-file.md

-Get file by its unique ID.
+Get a file by its unique ID.
 This endpoint response returns a JSON object with the file metadata.